- What is an Airbnb Payment Scam?

 Since you paid outside the app/website, Airbnb cannot assist you with any problems you have, including getting your money back.

-Once you know what to look for, it’s relatively simple to avoid Airbnb payment scams.
-As soon as you notice the shady behavior, it’s best to move on and look for a different rental.
+Once you know what to look for, avoiding Airbnb payment scams is relatively simple.
+As soon as you notice the shady behavior, it's best to move on and look for a different rental.

-Don't ever pay for an Airbnb property or experience outside of the website or app.
 A payment request via any other method other than through the Airbnb website is a sign of a scam.
+In addition, don't provide anyone with your payment details in an email, text message, or other forms of communication.

 When using Airbnb to book your next vacation rental, always use best practices when paying for and communicating with the host.